Trauma of Divorce: 10 Powerful Islamic Practices for Recovery

 3. Establishing Regular Salah (Prayer)

 Prayer is the cornerstone of a Muslim’s life.
 Regularly performing Salah can provide a sense of structure and normalcy, acting as a spiritual anchor in times of turmoil.
+One study of Muslim students found a strong correlation between frequency of Salah/Quran reading and lower stress levels, better mental well-being.
 Engage deeply in your prayers, especially in the quiet moments of Sujood (prostration), where you are closest to Allah (SWT).
 This act of worship not only calms the mind but also revitalizes the spirit.

 4. Reciting and Reflecting on the Quran